off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 - $K(P) \leq \frac{1}{2} \log_2 \max_{c \in \mathcal{C}} |\mathcal{O}_c|$ (contradiction is bounded) (App.
 A.4)
 - For our lenticular coin: $K(P) = \frac{1}{2} \log_2(3/2) \approx 0.29$ bits per observation (App.
 B.2)

-That number—$0.29$ bits—may seem small, but it's persistent.
+That number—$0.29$ bits—is small but persistent.
 It recurs with every observation, like a tax on forced agreement.
 Each context fits on its own; the contradiction emerges only when forcing them into a shared model.